adavarski/k3s-GitLab-development/README.md

 <img src="https://raw.githubusercontent.com/adavarski/k3s-gitlab-development/main/pictures/devops-toolchain-cicd.png?raw=true" width="650">)

-Containers have made applications like [Gitlab] incredibly portable, [Kubernetes] brings that portability to container management and [k3s] makes that portability available at the smallest of scale.
+Containers have made applications like Gitlab incredibly portable, Kubernetes brings that portability to container management and [k3s] makes that portability available at the smallest of scale.

-This document outlines a process for setting up a Gitlab instance in a single custom node Kubernetes ([k3s]) cluster on [localhost] for local development or on VM [Digital Ocean], [Linode], [Google GCP], [Amazon AWS], [Microsoft Azure], etc. (*.yaml.PRODUCTION)
+This document outlines a process for setting up a Gitlab instance in a single custom node Kubernetes (k3s) cluster on [localhost] for local development or on VM [Digital Ocean], [Linode], [Google GCP], [Amazon AWS], [Microsoft Azure], etc.

-[Kubernetes] is a Cloud Native and Vendor Neutral solution, and if implemented well, the specific vendor should only be a high-level business concern.
+Kubernetes is a Cloud Native and Vendor Neutral solution, and if implemented well, the specific vendor should only be a high-level business concern.

 # k3s+GitLab for LOCAL development